iaretechnician/barebones-masterserver-wiki/Home.md

 ## NEWS

+### 2017 03 16
-**2017 03 16** | Submitted the V2.0 to the asset store.
-Until it's approved, you can grab it from the private GitHub repository, or send me an e-mail with your invoice/order number, and I'll send you the .unitypackage.
+Submitted the V2.0 to the asset store.
+While it's not approved, you can grab it from the private GitHub repository, or send me an e-mail with your invoice/order number, and I'll send you the .unitypackage.

 ⚠️ **There's almost no documentation**.
 I'll start writing documentation **tomorrow** - feeling a bit burned out today 💀